fastalana/Who-Wants-To-Be-A-Runner/README.md

 # Who Wants To Be A Runner?

 ## About
 This is the capstone project for Udacity's Full Stack Web Development Nanodegree.
 The project provides the backbone to create a running training plan or mid-season check-in for runners.
-Coaches can retrieve all information about athletes and all of their stats.
-At a future stage, athletes will be given a UI where they can enter their info and receive an updated training plan.
+At a future stage, athletes will be given a UI where they can enter their info and receive a training plan.

 * https://who-wants-to-be-a-runner.herokuapp.com/

 ## API
 In order to use the API users need to be authenticated.
 Users can either have a athlete or a coach role.
 An overview of the API can be found below as well.
 We've also provided a [Postman Collection](https://github.com/fastalana/WhoWantsToBeARunner/blob/master/who-wants-to-be-a-runner.postman_collection.json).

+### Permissions
+#### Coaches
+_Coaches can retrieve all information about athletes and all of their stats._\n They have the following permissions:
+* get:all_athletes
+* get:all_stats

+#### Athletes
+_Athletes can create an athlete and manage their stats through CRUD operations._\n They have the following permissions:
+* post:athlete
+* post:stat
+* patch:stat
+* delete:stat

+*** Outlined below are examples of each of the API endpoints ***

 ### Retreiving data (Coaches only)